wp-plugins/peters-login-redirect/readme.txt

 == Changelog ==

+= 2.5.1 =
+* 2012-01-17: Bug fix: redirect after registration back-end code was missed in 2.5.0, and thus that feature wasn't actually working.

 = 2.5.0 =
-* 2012-01-12: Added redirect after registration option.
+* 2012-01-15: Added redirect after registration option.
 Also made plugin settings editable in the WordPress admin panel.

 = 2.4.0 =
 * 2012-01-05: Added support for URL variable "postid-23".
 Also added documentation on how to set up redirect on first login.